 In keeping with the teaching mission of Vincennes University, University facilities will be used primarily for teaching and University assignments and secondarily for individual employee scholarship and research.
-Questions of interpretation regarding the use of facilities will be made by the University Provost.
+Questions of interpretation regarding the use of facilities will be made by the Assistant Provost for Academic Affairs.